abeggchr/environmental-impact-estimator/README.md

 ## Getting started

-The easiest way to start is to run and adopt `MasterTest` in the `api` project.
+The easiest way to start is to run and adopt `AllDecorators` in the `api` project.

 1. Clone repo
 2. `cd api`
 3. `npm i`
-4. `npm run test -- Master.test.ts`
+4. `npm run test -- AllDecorators.test.ts`
 5. Inspect the console log.
 You'll see the estimates for the baseline plus the decorated (aka. optimized) version.
 It's a CSV, so for advanced analysis, copy it to Excel.

 ### Starting the web frontend